gsanroma/gsanroma.github.io/_posts/2019-09-19-career-transition.md

 I find there are 2 types of questions: technical and general ones (for lack of a better term).

 Technical questions want to know about your past experience and skills.
 Be prepared to talk about it in detail.
 Be honest.
 If there's something that you don't know, say it.
 It is OK to not know everything.
-In such cases, it is better to show a positive attitude and say that you are willing to learn about it.
+In such cases, it is better to show a positive attitude and say that you are willing to learn it.
 When talking about your experience and your past projects, try to highlight transferrable skills and quantifiable results.
-Transferrable skills may be eg, if you collaborated with people from different disciplines, or had management / leadership responsabilities.
+Transferrable skills may be e.g., if you collaborated with people from different disciplines, or had management / leadership responsabilities.
 Industry professionals may have the idea (rightly or wrongly) that academic work is individualistic and limited to producing papers.
-Try to break this stereotype by highlighting the transferrable skills involved in your work (communication, management, collaboration, ...).
-Also, try to highlight any quantifiable result beyond a paper (eg, a tool that may be used by other people).
+Break this stereotype by highlighting the transferrable skills involved in your work (communication, management, collaboration, ...).
+Also, highlight any quantifiable result beyond a paper (eg, a tool that may be used by other people).

 General questions may be about your motivations, transferrable skills and personal qualities.
 Some may be tricky and quite unpredictable.